Estate Administration & Probate

 If you are named as an Executor in the Will, or you are entitled to act as the Administrator of an estate where there is no Will, you should take advice at an early stage about what is involved.
 Your responsibilities are legal, administrative and financial.

-Hayes + Storr can provide as much help as you need, which may include some or all of the following:
+Hayes + Storr have an experienced Estate Administration team available to provide as much help as you need, which may include some or all of the following: